 When there is a game of equality at 6-6, the situation of tie-break arrives.
 The player wins the tie-break game and wins the set at 7-6.

 In a tie-break game, the points are “0”, “1”, “2”, and so on.
 The player who first reaches 7 points with a 2-point lead, wins the game and the set.
 The game may go beyond 7 points if the 2-point lead is not achieved.

 The player whose turn is to serve will serve the first point.
 Then the opponent Player (in doubles, the player of the opposite team who is due to serve) will serve the next two points.
 After that, every player/team will serve 2 consecutive services till the tie-break ends.

 The player/team that serves the first point in the tie-break, will be the receiver in the next game.

 Score in a Set and a Match

 In singles, a set may be two types, “Advantage set” or “Tie-break set”.
 Prior to the event, the type of set to be used to conclude a game is to be mentioned.
 For the “Tie-break set” method, it is also to be mentioned whether the final set will be played as an “Advantage set” or “Tie-break set”.

 In the advantage set, the player who first wins 6 games with a minimum lead of 2 games, wins the set.
-If the 2 games lead is not achieved up to 6 games, the set will continue until the 2 games lead is not achieved.
+If the 2-game lead is not achieved up to 6 games, the set will continue until the 2-game lead is not achieved.

 If the set comes to equality of 6 games each, the tri-break set will come into action following the rules of tri-break as mentioned above.